ajaystar8/ajaystar8.github.io/_pages/about.md

   - /about.html
 ---

+### Website is under construction ⚒️

+I'm a final year B.Tech.
+CSE student at Manipal Institute of Technology, Manipal specialising in Computational Intelligence.

 👨🏽‍💻 I'm a final year undergraduate student at Manipal Institute of Technology, Manipal.

 🔬 My research interests is in Deep Learning, specifically Computer Vision and Natural Language Processing.